 Planned, open and effective communication is the key to coping with a crisis.
 Leverage technology to deliver planned, multichannel, 2-way communication streams that keep stakeholders informed, and minimise the risk of financial and your company's reputation harm, and the risk to human life.

-State of the art crisis communications technology
+State-of-the-art crisis communications technology

 Proactive Communications Scenario Planning

-Having a clearly defined crisis communication plan in place for communicating in a wide range of plausible scenarios cuts down response time, improves accuracy of contact, and ensures the right people are able to be reached in a timely manner.
+Having a clearly defined crisis communication plan in place for communicating in a wide range of plausible scenarios cuts down response time, improves the accuracy of contact, and ensures the right people are able to be reached in a timely manner.
 Modern crisis communications tools should have the capability of adapting to all possible scenarios and plans.

-Send messages to your staff and customers in the way that suits them, whether that’s voice, SMS, Social Media, Rich Messages or email, to improve the rates of delivery.
+Send messages to your staff and customers in the way that suits them, whether that’s voice, SMS, Social Media, Rich Messages, or email, to improve the rates of delivery.
 Knowing they will almost always have their mobiles close allows organisations to provide messages on all these channels.

 When urgent communication is required, SMS accelerates the speed of notification.
 Whereas half of all emails aren’t opened for at least six hours, the average text message is accessed within a few minutes and responded to within 30 minutes.
-Voice calls to mobile and fixed lines generate an even faster response, and can be created to trigger automatically from the communications platform.
+Voice calls to mobile and fixed lines generate an even faster response and can be created to trigger automatically from the communications platform.

 Where possible, communications platforms should be integrated with management & monitoring systems, allowing details to be auto-populated into message templates.
 Incidents can be raised automatically and sent directly to the coordination & resolution teams.